Pulsar timing in the Galactic Center: Pulsar timing techniques and pipelines

+Here $N_\textrm{data}$ represents the number of measurements in our TOA dataset, and $N_\textrm{pulses}$ is the total number of pulses emitted by the pulsar over the considered timespan.
 The most accurate reconstruction of the function $\textrm{TOA}(\tau)$ would be obtained if $N_\textrm{dense} = N_\textrm{pulses}$, \emph{i.e.} a $1:1$ correspondence between emitted pulses, integrated photon paths, and computed TOAs at the observer's location.
 On the other hand, setting $N_\textrm{dense} = N_\textrm{data}$ would guarantee the fastest (in terms of computational time) option but would provide a robust reconstruction of the $\textrm{TOA}(\tau)$ function only if $N_\textrm{dense}$ computed photon TOAs correspond exactly to the pulses, in the pulses sequence, that are measured at the observatory.
-However, this information is not known \emph{a priori} and one cannot know to what position in the pulse sequence a given measured TOA corresponds.
-Therefore, we have found that $N_\textrm{dense}$ roughly 50 times $N_\textrm{data}$ provides a robust reconstruction of the photon travel time profile.
-We also check that increasing $N_\textrm{dense}$ resulted in an improvement on the interpolated $\textrm{TOA}(\tau)$ function that is below the instrumental sensitivity or the available measurement uncertainty.
-Finally, the contributions from the interstellar medium, ($\Delta_\textrm{IS}$), the gravitational interaction of the photon with the Solar System gravitational field ($\Delta_\odot$), the clock and atmospheric corrections included in \texttt{TEMPO2} are not considered.
-However, since the gravitational field of the pulsar-SMBH binary system does not play a role in these terms, they belong to a weak field regime and can be added linearly \emph{a posteriori} (as done in \texttt{TEMPO2}).
+However, this information is not known \emph{a priori} and one cannot know to what position in the pulse sequence a given measured TOA corresponds. {By employing a convergence check on our interpolation procedure (explained in detail in Appendix~\ref{app:interpolation})}, we we have found that, for the toy models we have considered in this work, $N_\textrm{dense}$ roughly 500 times $N_\textrm{data}$ provides a robust reconstruction of the photon travel time profile. {The same convergence check can be performed as a preliminary step for each new system studied applying our methodology, providing an important way of calibrating the parameter $N_\textrm{dense}$ of the timing model.}

-Using this timing model, we can translate TOAs in the observer reference frame into proper times in the pulsar reference frame.
-Then, we can proceed as with \texttt{TEMPO2}, we compute the pulse phase considering the first-order evolution of the pulsar period in equation \eqref{eq:pulse_phase_model} and the residuals $R_i$ for each pulse as given in equation \eqref{eq:pulsars_residuals}.
+Additionally, the contributions from the interstellar medium ($\Delta_\textrm{IS}$), the gravitational interaction of the photon with the Solar System gravitational field ($\Delta_\odot$), and the clock and atmospheric corrections routinely included in \texttt{TEMPO2} are not considered at this stage in our model. {These terms are all well understood, belong to the weak-field regime, and can be added linearly \emph{a posteriori} (as is standard in \texttt{TEMPO2}).
+We emphasize, however, that their omission here is a limitation of the present proof-of-concept study, and their future implementation will be necessary to increase the realism of the simulated TOAs.}